Itsstraining/PawnChallenge/README.md

-Play with friend now :)
+Play with your friends now :)

 https://chess-db-d7bb3.web.app